MLI-lab/DeepDeWedge/README.md

 - `ddw fit-model`: Fits a U-Net for denoising and missing wedge reconstruction on data generated based on the output of the `prepare-data` command.
 - `ddw refine-tomogram`: Refines one or more tomograms using a fitted model.

-Each command has its own set of options which can be displayed by running `ddw <command> --help`.
-Moreover, all commands are also available as Python functions inside the `ddw` package.
+Each command has its own set of arguments which can be displayed by running `ddw <command> --help`.
+All agruments can be either specified via the command line or by providing a `YAML` configuration file (see Tutorial).
+Moreover, all DeepDeWedge commands are available as Python functions inside the `ddw` package.

 We encourage developers, researchers and interested users to have a look at the `ddw.utils` package which contains most of the actual implementation of DeepDeWedge.